-In case of Moto G6 Play, there is an 8-megapixel front shooter that comes equipped with an LED flash and can record 1080p videos.
+In the case of Moto G6 Play, there is an 8-megapixel front shooter that comes equipped with an LED flash and can record 1080p videos.

-Redmi Y2 has the front camera with highest resolution among the three devices compared.
+Redmi Y2 has the front camera with the highest resolution among the three devices compared.
 It has a 16-megapixel front camera sensor, with features such as HDR, and LED flash.
 The Redmi Y2 comes with a far superior front camera than the rest of the devices.

 Xiaomi’s Redmi Note 5 runs on older version of Android OS, Nougat 7.1.2 with a layer of MIUI to top it off.

 Whereas, Moto G6 Play works on Android Oreo out of the box, along with some specific features that are tweaked by Moto for its devices.

 In case of Redmi Y2, the operating system running the device is Android Oreo 8.1 (Oreo), with MIUI 9.5 skin on top of it.